ganyicz/bond/README.md

 </div>
 ```

-To make slot behave as expected, wrap `{{ $slot }}` inside your component with an element that has an `x-slot` directive.
+To make slot behave as expected, wrap it in an element with an `x-slot` directive inside your component.
 This will reset the scope to the parent:

 ```html
 <div {{ $attributes }}>